schibsted/spid-tech-docs/Readme.md

 structured of the app is thoroughly described in [Building static sites in Clojure with Stasis](http://cjohansen.no/building-static-sites-in-clojure-with-stasis), a tutorial on building sites on the same basic principle.

+### Running the tests

+You can run all the tests with `./run-integration-tests.sh`, or you can start autotesting on a faster subset of the tests with `./autotest.sh`